 Course Structure: The course is broken up into four Blocks.
 Each Block will focus on a different stage of your research project.

-Before Block 1 begins, you have 2 weeks of introductory sessions in which you will prepare to start your research projects.
-Block 1 will then begin, with a focus on the introduction and rationale for your research project.
-Block 2 will focus on your research design, methods, and data collection.
-Block 3 will focus on your data analysis.
-Block 4 will focus on your discussion and interpretations of the findings.
-See below for details and the course schedule at the end of the syllabus for specific dates and topics.
+- Before Block 1 begins, you have 2 introductory sessions in which you will prepare to start your research projects. - Block 1 will then begin, with a focus on the introduction and rationale for your research project.
+In this block, you will establish the justification and foundation for your research project. - Block 2 will focus on your research design, methods, and data collection.
+By the end of this block, you will have designed your project and collected your data. - In Block 3 you will complete your data analysis. - Block 4 will focus on your discussion and interpretations of the findings.

+See the schedule below for details and the course schedule at the end of the syllabus for specific dates and topics.